Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Image-Search/quickstarts/ruby.md

 ---
-title: 'Rychlý start: Hledání obrázků - API REST pro vyhledávání obrázků Bingu a Ruby'
+title: 'Quickstart: Search for images REST API and Ruby - Bing Image Search'
 titleSuffix: Azure Cognitive Services
-description: Použít tento rychlý start k odesílání požadavků vyhledávání obrázků Bingu Image Search REST API pomocí Ruby a přijímat odpověďmi ve formátu JSON.
+description: Use this quickstart to send image search requests to the Bing Image Search REST API using Ruby, and receive JSON responses.
 services: cognitive-services
 documentationcenter: ''
 author: aahill